Quickstart

 - Confirm to register.

-Registering before powering on is fine.
-The device finishes the handshake automatically once it reaches the network.
+Registering before applying power is fully supported.
+The device finishes the handshake automatically once it reaches the network in Step 3.

 Connect power

 The ALPON X5 AI accepts three power inputs.
 The included 27 W USB-C PD adapter is the fastest path for first boot.
-Slide the correct regional plug head onto the adapter body before use.
+Slide the correct regional plug head onto the adapter body before use; the screw terminal (9–30 V DC) and PoE+ inputs remain available for industrial wiring and single-cable installs.

 USB-C PD